-Do you want to watch our next tech talk?
-Subscribe to our newsletter to stay updated!
+Do you want to stay informed about our next tech talks?

 System design can be a process to explore better possibilities, FPGA is one flexible possibility to embedded system design.
 This presentation uses a traffic offloading example to illustrate why FPGA is a possibility worth trying; explains the junction of FPGA and Linux development work flow using Zynq-7000 as the target hardware.
 It shows a naive but real example to illustrate the meaning of (better or worse) possibility.
 Finally, it skims through some novel trending in the Linux and FPGA area.